agi-brain/xuance/docs/source/documents/api/policies/categorical_marl.rst

   :param normalize: The method of normalization.
   :type normalize: nn.Module
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: Tensor
+  :type initialize: torch.Tensor
   :param gain: optional scaling factor.
-  :type gain: float.
+  :type gain: float
   :param activation: The choose of activation functions for hidden layers.
   :type activation: nn.Module
-  :param device: The logits for action probabilities.
+  :param device: The logits for categorical distributions.
   :type device: str

 .. py:function::